 Stats provide answers to some common questions like count, distinct values, top used values, null count, maximum and minimum values.

-Lineage helps you understand the origination of data, and how it traveled and what are various transformation happened before it reaches to you.
+Lineage helps you understand the origination of data, how it traveled, and what various transformations happened before it reaches you.
 Further, it also enables you to realize where else this data is being used.

-Communication in the key to effective metadata management, so it’s important to tie all the conversation related to metadata in one place.
+Communication is the key to effective metadata management, so it’s important to tie all the conversations related to metadata in one place.
 Also, all the comments and remarks regarding that metadata should also be available here.

-For MDM tool It is crucial to find a relationship amongst data so that data search becomes possible.
-There are various ways to achieve this – manual, human curation, automatically through metadata semantic matching or automatically through data matching.
+For MDM tools it is crucial to find a relationship amongst data so that data search becomes possible.
+There are various ways to achieve this – manual, human curation, automatically through metadata semantic matching, or automatically through data matching.

 As per Gartner and our research, these are multiple metadata management tools available in the market:

-Collibra has Collibra Connect for, with a use case of data governance and support of regulatory requirements.
-But Gartner customers have given a wide range of mixed reviews to Collibra for impact analysis, lineage and semantic frameworks.
+Collibra has Collibra Connect with a use case of data governance and support of regulatory requirements.
+But Gartner customers have given a wide range of mixed reviews to Collibra for impact analysis, lineage, and semantic frameworks.

 Some companies are still using spreadsheets for metadata management.